domy-2018/rubiks/README.md

 ### Detailed Design

 A 2x2 cube is represented by:
 - 8 corners

 The following is the list of all the corner positions:
-    - Front Left Up position (FLU)
+    - Front Left Up position (flu)
-    - Front Right Up position (FRU)
+    - Front Right Up position (fru)
-    - Front Left Down position (FLD)
+    - Front Left Down position (fld)
-    - Front Right Down position (FRD)
+    - Front Right Down position (frd)
-    - Back Left Up position (BLU)
+    - Back Left Up position (blu)
-    - Back Right Up position (BRU)
+    - Back Right Up position (bru)
-    - Back Left Down position (BLD)
+    - Back Left Down position (bld)
-    - Back Right Down position (BRD)
+    - Back Right Down position (brd)

 The following is the list of all the corner colours:
     - Red White Blue